-We intend to prudently deploy capital for new compressor units in 2019.
-We have already entered into commitments to purchase all of our large horsepower compressor units in 2019, as the lead time to build these units is approximately one year or shorter.
-Most of our 2019 purchases of large horsepower compressor units are already committed to customers or under contract with customers due to the high demand and limited supply of these units.
+We intend to prudently deploy capital for new compressor units in 2020.
+We have already entered into commitments to purchase all of our large horsepower compressor units for the first half of 2020, as the lead time to build these units is approximately six months.
+Most of our 2020 purchases of large horsepower compressor units are already committed to customers or under contract with customers.